LaravelDaily/Laravel-Reservations-Course/course/10 - My Activities and Cancel.md

 ## Cancel Activity

-To cancel the activity, it's straightforward.
-We need to detach activity from the users' activities relationship.
-First, we will add a new route and a button to cancel activity below the start time.
+Canceling the activity is straightforward.
+We need to detach the activity from the user activities relationship.

+First, we will add a new Route and a button to cancel activity below the start time.

 **routes/web.php**:
 ```php